Removing Weeds from Lawn

 The first thing that comes to mind when most people see a garden overrun with weeds is that your garden is unloved, unkempt & unmaintained.
-The term ‘weed’ refers to any invasive plant that may inhabit gardens – the most common are dandelions, buttercups, etc.
+The term ‘weed’ refers to any invasive plant that may inhabit gardens – the most common are dandelions and buttercups.

-Aside from the obvious aesthetic reason that you would want to remove weeds from your garden – they can also harm the other plant life by competing for natural resources along with the plants you want to see thrive & blossom – particularly when it comes to your garden lawn.
+Aside from the obvious aesthetic reason that you would want to remove weeds from your garden, they can also harm other plant life in your garden that you want to grow by competing for natural resources.

 How to remove weeds from your lawn:

-By far the most simple and straightforward method is to just grab the weed by the base of the stem - and with a trowel dig up the roots and remove it by hand.
-When removing weeds by hand it is crucial to remove all-of the root along with the stem otherwise the root will continue just to grow back.
-It is easy to miss some of the root when removing weeds by hand so take your time and double check that none of the roots remain.
+By far the most simple and straightforward method is to just grab the weed by the base of the stem and with a trowel dig up the roots and remove it by hand.
+It is crucial to remove all of the root along with the stem otherwise the root will continue just to grow back.
+It can be easy to miss some of the root when removing weeds by hand so take your time and double check everything has been pulled out.

 Once completed, you may have a small crater in your lawn that can be reseeded or patched up with more turf.